AndrewTwydell/zos_cics_testing/README.md

 # Testing variations of environments for the CICS Ansible Collection

-1. Fill in target details in the 3 playbooks (host, port, etc...)
+1. Copy / Paste variables.yml file and fill in target details (host, port, etc...)

 2. `./run.sh`